apache/zeppelin/docs/install/install.md

 ### Build from Zeppelin Source

 You can also build Zeppelin from the source.

-Please check instructions in `README.md` in [Zeppelin github](https://github.com/apache/incubator-zeppelin/blob/master/README.md).
+#### Prerequisites for build
+ * Java 1.7
+ * Git
+ * Maven(3.1.x or higher)
+ * Node.js Package Manager

+If you don't have requirements prepared, please check instructions in [README.md](https://github.com/apache/incubator-zeppelin/blob/master/README.md) for the details.

+<a name="zeppelin-configuration"> </a>
 ## Zeppelin Configuration

 You can configure Zeppelin with both **environment variables** in `conf/zeppelin-env.sh` and **java properties** in `conf/zeppelin-site.xml`.
 If both are defined, then the **environment variables** will be used priorly.